MattCross01/GoogleBooksReactSearch/README.md

 - Users can search for books via the Google Books API.
 They have the option to _View_ a book on the Google Books page, or _Save_ a book to the Mongo backend.
 - Users can also view all of their saved books, with options to _View_ the book at the Google Books site, or to _Delete_ the book from the backend.

+# Installation

+To use this application, the user can fork or clone.
+Then run npm install.
+See the technologies section for the application dependencies.
+Then to run this application locally, then type npm run start.

 # Screenshots

 Homepage: